wojeil/Budget_Tracker/README.md

 Project Title
-This is a budget tracker application where the user can register all their workouts cardio/lifting.
+This is a budget tracker application where the user can register and manage their cash flow.
 When it comes to expenses it is really important to keep track of your budgets.

 Getting Started